xamarin/xamarin-forms-book-samples/README.md

 # xamarin-forms-book-samples

+*This repo has been archived.
+The samples are no longer current, or updated.
+However, they still make a great learning resource.*

 Sample code for the book *Creating Mobile Apps with Xamarin.Forms*.
 The book can be downloaded from https://docs.microsoft.com/xamarin/xamarin-forms/creating-mobile-apps-xamarin-forms/.

 A handful of F# samples in this repo are available via the [Microsoft code sample browser](https://docs.microsoft.com/samples/browse/?products=xamarin&languages=fsharp), but there are over 1,000 projects and the majority of them are only available by cloning the repo.